 Florida taxpayers doing business outside the state must apportion their business income to Florida based on a three-factor formula.
-There are exceptions to this three-factor formula for insurance companies, transportation services, citrus processing companies, and taxpayers who were given prior permission by the Department to apportion income using a different method under s.
+There are exceptions to this three-factor formula for insurance companies, transportation services, and taxpayers who were given prior permission by the Department to apportion income using a different method under s.
 220.152, F.S.